AndersDeath/diary2/000-current.md

 # 18 March - Saturday - Yerevan - 170 day of immigration

 The main piece of news is that yesterday Putin was wanted by the international court of The Hague.
 It's something new.
 Now Russian president is toxic person.
 This is nice.
 Nevermind, today we went for a walk an had a nice day.
 We visited temporary market in the city center.
+I found Kovcheg project palce there.